 The Holy Wisdom Of God

-Saint Sophia Cathedral is under the direct jurisdiction of Archbishop of America Demetrios headquartered in New York City and is the Archbishop’s cathedral in the nation’s capital.
+Saint Sophia Cathedral is under the direct jurisdiction of Archbishop of America Elpidophoros headquartered in New York City and is the Archbishop’s cathedral in the nation’s capital.
 It is not a diocesan see.

 Church and Cathedral History

 This parish was established in 1904 by newly arrived Greek immigrants.
 After worshipping in rented or makeshift quarters, the community built its own church at 8th and L Sts., N.W., which was completed and dedicated in 1924, remaining there until moving to this site, which was purchased in 1943.
 Ground breaking and foundation stone laying occurred on September 25, 1951.
 The building, designed by architect Archie Protopapas of New York City was ready for occupancy on February 19, 1955.
 The first service was celebrated on February 20, 1955.
-The cornerstone was laid by President Dwight D. Eisenhower with His Eminence Michael, Archbishop of North and South America, officiating on September 30.
-1956.
-Saint Sophia was elevated to the status of a cathedral on February 18, 1955.
+The cornerstone was laid by President Dwight D. Eisenhower with His Eminence Michael, Archbishop of North and South America, officiating on September 30, 1956.
+Saint Sophia was elevated to the status of a cathedral on February 18, 1955 and consecrated on May 10, 2015.

 Architecture and Interior Decoration

-The architectural style is Byzantine, with the typical central dome about 80 feet high symbolizing Jesus Christ as head of the Church.
-On the fade, surmounting an arch which embraces the three main entrance doors, is found in relief the two-headed eagle which expresses the unity of the Byzantine State and the Church.
-It was the feeling of the early Byzantines that the Church would baptize the whole spirit and organization of society and the Emperor would provide for the physical welfare of the people as the vicar of God on Earth.
+The architectural style is Byzantine, with the typical central dome about 80 feet high, symbolizing Jesus Christ as head of the Church.
+On the facade, surmounting an arch which embraces the three main entrance doors, is found in relief the two-headed eagle which expresses the unity of the Byzantine State and the Church.
+It was the belief of the early Byzantines that the Church would baptize the whole spirit and organization of society and the Emperor would provide for the physical welfare of the people as the vicar of God on Earth.

 Saint Sophia Cathedral was consecrated on May 10, 2015, after completion of the decoration program in a ceremony during which the relics (bones) of a saint are placed in the altar to commemorate the Early Church’s worship in the catacombs.
 Please click here for more details.

 Construction of an education center began in 2003 and was dedicated on September 16, 2004.
-It is an extension of and integral with the Cathedral and contains classrooms for the Sunday School, a library, a ballroom and glass encased atrium for social functions.
+It is an extension of and an integral part of the Cathedral and contains classrooms for the Sunday School, a library, a ballroom, and glass encased atrium for social functions.
 It has the same architectural style as the Cathedral and bears the name Frosene Education Center after philanthropist and major donor FroseneTrakaliotis Michels.

-Great credit accrues to Presiding Priest Emeritus, Dr. Reverend Doctor John Tavlarides, and the successive Boards of Directors for their assiduous dedication over the past decades in bringing the interior decoration program to near completion and education center, to completion.
+Great credit belongs to Reverend Doctor John T. Tavlarides of blessed memory and the successive Boards of Directors for their assiduous dedication over the past decades in bringing the interior decoration program to near completion, and the education center to completion.